-Alternative investments are attracting a significant pool of local wealth including sovereign wealth, pensions, high net worth individuals and family offices.
+Alternative investments are attracting a significant pool of local wealth, including sovereign wealth and pensions, and investment by high net worth individuals and family offices.

 The growth of Korean investors’ overseas allocations is outpacing that of their domestic allocations, driven by limited opportunities in their own jurisdiction and a thirst for higher returns.
-For managers, they are extending into new locations, with Korea being an attractive destination for finding new investors.
+Fund managers are extending into new locations, with Korea being an attractive destination for finding new investors.

 Under the Financial Investment Services and Capital Markets Act of Korea (FSCMA), collective investment schemes or funds are classified into public funds and private funds, depending on whether the fund is offered to investors by way of public offering (ie, investment solicitations vis-à-vis more than 49 prospective investors) or it is offered to certain eligible investors by way of private placement.
 There is no separate classification for funds investing in alternative assets.
 However, since most of the funds investing in alternative assets are established as private funds, the terms “alternative investment funds (AIFs)” and “private funds” will be used interchangeably in this chapter.

 SIPFs can be established using various types of legal structures.
-In practice, the most common form of SIPF is an investment trust, of which major features are as follows:
+In practice, the most common form of SIPF is an investment trust, which has the following features:

-SIPFs may also be established in various corporate forms, which usually takes the form of an investment company or an investment limited liability company, the major features of which are as detailed below.
+SIPFs may also be established in various corporate forms, usually as an investment company or an investment limited liability company, the major features of which are detailed below.